vordimous/zilla-docs/src/how-tos/install.md

 ### Configuration

 Zilla specific configuration is in the `zilla.yaml` file which can be included in the helm install by adding `--set-file zilla\\.yaml=zilla.yaml` to your command.

+## Auto Scaling

+Zilla will start workers that default to the CPU cores it is allowed to use.
+This makes horizontal scaling easy with a 1:1 ratio of instances to workers.
+Any of the default scaling metrics based on server CPU usage will enable Zilla to handle traffic spikes.
+Additionally, Zilla [Telemetry](../reference/config/overview.md#telemetry) configuration provides more data when determining how to scale.
+The [Prometheus autoscale example](https://github.com/aklivity/zilla-examples/tree/main/kubernetes.prometheus.autoscale) demonstrates using metrics from the [Prometheus exporter](../reference/config/telemetry/exporter/exporter-prometheus.md) to horizontally scale Zilla on k8s.